kindanotright/CSCE156-Lab05/readme.md

     workflows, use cases, etc.).
 Sometimes design of systems is done in UML and then tools can automatically generate Java (or other language) code conforming to the design.
-Conversely, UML diagrams can be automatically generated
-    from an existing code base using various tools.
+Conversely, UML diagrams can be automatically generated from an existing code base ("reverse engineering") using various tools.
 In this exercise you will familiarize yourself with UML and use such a tool to generate a UML diagram for your design.